ensf-614-group11/seng637-a1-group11/seng631-a1-regression_testing_defect_report.md

 ### **Regression Testing:**
 - **Regression Test Version:** V1.1
-- **Regression Test Outcome:** This update fixes the receipt to show the to and from accounts correctly but receipt is showing the incorrect card number.
+- **Regression Test Outcome:** This update fixes the receipt to show the amount transferred correctly, but receipt is showing the incorrect card number.
 The amount transferred is now correct on the receipt.
 The card number is showing "2" when the card number should be "1"
 - **Steps to Reproduce:**
 1. Turn system on, enter amount of bills in system.
 2. Click insert card, enter card number, enter correct PIN.